WanRuYang/jekyll-now/about.md

 ### More Information

-Random topics on data, map, and baking.
+Random topics on data analysis, mapping, and baking.

 ### Contact me